Home > International > World Breastfeeding Week

 WABA

-WABA annonces the theme of the 2024 World Breastfeeding Week.
-Closing the gap : breastfeeding support for all. https://worldbreastfeedingweek.org
+The theme of World Breastfeeding Week #wbw2024: Closing the gap in breastfeeding support https://worldbreastfeedingweek.org (Closing the gap: breastfeeding support for all)

-Enabling breastfeeding – making a difference for working parents (2023)
+2023 – Enabling breastfeeding – Making a difference for working parents

 #WBW2023 will focus on breastfeeding and employment/work.
 It will showcase the impact of paid leave, workplace support and emerging parenting norms on breastfeeding through the lens of parents themselves.
 Target audiences including governments, policymakers, workplaces, communities and parents will be engaged to play their critical roles in empowering families and sustaining breastfeeding-friendly environments in the post-pandemic work life.
 The theme is aligned with thematic area 4 of the WBW-SDG 2030 campaign.